Tly1001/sei-group-project-3/README.md

 ---

+## Bugs

+* Home page does not update when posts are made.
+* Friends sidebar does not show names.
+* Message deleting only deletes for user and not recipent.

+---

 ## Future Features

-* Functioning image upload
+* Functioning image upload.
-* Friend sidebar shows names
-* Message deleting does so to both users(only works for current user so far)
+* Add additional emojis for likes.
+* Settings page.

 ---